hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/log_configuration.rst

 The name of the validator logs will look like the following:

-- validator-{first 8 characters of the validator's pubkey}-debug.log
+- validator-{first 8 characters of the validator's public_key}-debug.log
-- validator-{first 8 characters of the validator's pubkey}-error.log
+- validator-{first 8 characters of the validator's public_key}-error.log

 Examples: